Receiving Stolen Goods

 To avoid this, our expert criminal lawyers who have years of experience in criminal defence can negate these claims by arguing the following defences.
 These defences aim to either completely dismiss the allegations, or cast doubt over the evidence provided which will mean the the prosecution’s claims were not proven beyond a reasonable doubt.
 If our defence strategies are successful, you will be found not guilty of the charges.
 However, it is important to understand that some defences only provide a partial defence.
 If this is the case, you will be found not guilty of receiving stolen goods, however you may be liable to a downgraded charge which is likely to have lesser penalties.

-For the most accurate advice in relation to pleading guilty or not guilty, and the court proceedings that will follow, contact our Sydney based criminal defence lawyers for a FREE first consultation.
+For the most accurate advice in relation to pleading guilty or not guilty, and the court proceedings that will follow, contact our Sydney based criminal defence lawyers for a consultation.

 There are a variety of criminal defences that lawyers may argue on the accused’s behalf in relation to charges of receiving stolen goods.
 These defences include:

 Duress: Encompasses the use of unlawful coercion to persuade a person to partake in an activity they would not usually participate in.
 This coercion can take form of harmful threats such as death or grievous bodily harm in which the accused believes that if they do not participate in the activity, they can be at risk.

 Necessity: Although typically difficult to prove, the defence of necessity can be argued by our criminal defence lawyers in situations where it is found that the accused only participated in an unlawful act to avoid imminent danger by either human or natural forces.

 With numerous award wins and a 90% case success rate, Benjamin Leonardo – The Defenders are some of Sydney’s best criminal defence lawyers.
 Our team has extensive experience in representing clients throughout Local, District and Supreme Courts in NSW.